justinross/foundryvtt-bitd/README.md

 # FoundryVTT Blades in the Dark character and crew sheets

+Updating readme so it doesn't look like I'm taking credit for this, since this is just the initial commit of the cloned repo:
-If you like my work - send thanks to astromortis@gmail.com  :3
+If you like the creator's work - send thanks to astromortis@gmail.com  :3

 Contact Discord: `megastruktur#5704` in case you find any bugs or if you have any suggestions.